FailSafe: Reasoning and Recovery from Failures in Vision-Language-Action Models: FailSafe

 Unlike previous pipelines that treat failure reasoning as textual explanations, FailSafe steps further to collect recovery actions.
 However, obtaining valid actions is non-trivial, since naively using the perturbation value as a delta action could cause collisions between the gripper and the object.
 Moreover, rather than being restricted to a fixed stage or timestep, corrections are expected to be applicable at any point before the failure fully unfolds.
 Therefore, a customized pipeline for recovery action collection is introduced in FailSafe.

 As shown in Figure \ref{fig:FailSafe}, for each pair of correct and failure trajectories of a specific stage, FailSafe aims to collect multiple candidate corrective actions $\Delta A$ that can be directly executed by robots.
 Each step in the trajectory is represented by a 7-DoF pose.
 Because failures are difficult to detect in the early steps, the search for corrections of deviated pose $P_d$ starts from the 10th step of the failure trajectory and continues until the final step (red dotted ellipse).
 Each deviated pose $P_d$ in failure trajectory is mapped to a corresponding corrective pose $P_c$ in the correct trajectory.
 To prevent potential collisions between the gripper and the object, this mapping is restricted to a window spanning from 10 steps after the start to 3 steps before the end of the correct trajectory (green dotted ellipse).
+For the no-op failure case, we randomly sample $P_c$ from 3 to 10 steps after $P_d$ along the correct trajectory.

 To obtain multiple corrections for a trajectory pair, the deviated pose $P_d$ is sequentially traversed across all candidates and randomly matched with a corrective pose $P_c$.
 This process yields several $(P_d, P_c)$ pairs along with their corresponding corrective actions $\Delta A$, computed as the 7-DoF difference between the two poses.
 In this way, several candidate $\Delta A$ are generated for recovering the robotic arm from a failure trajectory.